-Mark Golkowski is an associate professor in the departments of electrical engineering and bioengineering at the University of Colorado Denver.
+Mark Golkowski is a professor in the Department of Electrical Engineering at the University of Colorado Denver.
 His areas of interest involve electromagnetics and plasma physics in nature and the laboratory.
 Mark Golkowski has done extensive experimental work with the HAARP facility in Gakona Alaska involving probing the ionosphere and magnetosphere.
 He is also leading work on using plasma discharges for disinfection and decontamination in the medical field.
-He is also invesitigating therm-acoustic hybrid imaging using both simulations and experiments.
+He is also investigating therm-acoustic hybrid imaging using both simulations and experiments.

 - Electromagnetic waves in the ionosphere and magnetosphere